 Smoking and too much alcohol can result in serious health issues like heart failure, strokes, and high blood pressure, not to mention the fact they increase levels of LDL cholesterol.
 Studies have also shown that quitting smoking is associated with an increase in good cholesterol.

-If you want to improve your heart health and reduce cholesterol, you need to reduce saturated fats and trans fats while adding whey protein, soluble fiber, and foods that contain omega-3 fatty acids.
+If you want to improve your heart health and reduce cholesterol, you need to reduce saturated fats and trans fats while adding whey protein, soluble fibre, and foods that contain omega-3 fatty acids.

 THE FINAL VERDICT

 High cholesterol can be damaging to the heart and lead to health problems, significantly shortening your lifespan.
 It is essential to maintain healthy habits such as quitting smoking, having a healthy diet, and exercising regularly.

 If you are concerned you may be at risk or have high cholesterol, consider working with a doctor to discuss ways in which you can address it to prevent any future health problems.

 Do you suffer from high cholesterol?
 What things do you do to improve your health condition?

 Thanks for stopping by,